WAEC GCE 2026 Registration Form, Fees and Key Dates

 WAEC GCE Registration Period

 Candidates should complete biometrics capturing and online registration by 11:59pm on Sunday, 2 August 2026.
-WAEC expects each candidate to finish the process within two weeks of first accessing the registration website, as long as that access falls within the registration period.
+WAEC expect each candidate to finish the process within two week of first accessing the registration website, as long as that access falls within the registration period.

 WAEC GCE Registration Fee and Payment

-Candidates should pay Twenty Seven Thousand Naira, N27,000, at branches of listed banks or through accredited agents.
+Candidates should pay Twenty Seven Thousand Naira, N27,000, at branch of listed banks or through accredited agents.

 They will receive the Registration PIN and information VCD after payment.
-Banks and accredited agents will also charge Five Hundred Naira, N500, as commission.
+Banks & accredited agent will also charge Five Hundred Naira, N500, as commission.

 Approved Banks for WAEC GCE Payment

-Candidates may pay at any of these banks:
+Candidates may pay at any of these bank:

 - Access Bank Plc